-Student Learning Outcome 1 - All students must demonstrate knowledge and proficiency in the method of scientific inquiry.
-Development of these skills is demonstrated via numerous means including:

-- satisfactory progress towards completion of the thesis research project as measured by grades posted during semesters in which a graduate student signs up for the CHE 6990 (Research and Thesis) course; - completion of a written thesis with appropriate content and presentation format that is accepted by the student's advisor, the thesis committee, and the Dean of the College of Graduate Studies; - oral presentation and defense of the research project in front of the student's thesis committee, student peers, and the general chemical engineering faculty and - remediation of any issues raised by either the committee at the time of signing of the program of study or at the time of completing the thesis/defense.

-Student Learning Outcome 2 - All students must demonstrate proficiency in graduate level transport phenomena (including fluid dynamics), chemical thermodynamics, kinetics, and applied and computational mathematics.
-Indicators of content knowledge gains are reflected by consistent progress towards completion of required courses as shown in the programs of study as well as high grades in those courses.

-Student Learning Outcome 3 - All students must show knowledge and applied proficiency of ethics in research approaches.
+- SLO 1: All students must demonstrate knowledge and proficiency in the method of scientific inquiry.
+Development of these skills is demonstrated via numerous means including: - satisfactory progress towards completion of the thesis research project as measured by grades posted during semesters in which a graduate student signs up for the CHE 6990 (Research and Thesis) course or, for those pursuing the non-thesis MS degree, satisfactory performance in the CHE 6970 project course; - completion of a written thesis (or for the non-thesis MS degree, submission of an organized project binder with synthesized material) with appropriate content and presentation format that is accepted by the student's advisor, the student's committee, and the Dean of the College of Graduate Studies (thesis only); - oral presentation and defense of the thesis research (or non-thesis) project in front of the student's advisory committee, student peers, and the general chemical engineering faculty - remediation of any issues raised by either the committee at the time of signing of the program of study or at the time of completing the thesis/defense (or project). - SLO 2: All students must demonstrate proficiency in graduate level transport phenomena (including fluid dynamics), chemical thermodynamics, kinetics, and applied and computational mathematics.
+Indicators of content knowledge gains are reflected by consistent progress towards completion of required courses as shown in the programs of study as well as high grades in those courses. - SLO 3: All students must show knowledge and applied proficiency of ethics in research approaches.
 A focused course (CHE 6920) is offered each year to help students with these aspects, and it includes research ethics, research methods, and professionalism in scholarly activities in addition to preparing students for proposal writing and presentations.
-Further, input and guidance from thesis committee members to students in class and research settings provide additional points for ensuring ethical behaviors.

-Student Learning Outcome 4 - All students must show knowledge of current and relevant areas of research and must demonstrate a commitment to the process of life-long learning.
+Further, input and guidance from thesis committee members to students in class and research settings provide additional points for ensuring ethical behaviors. - SLO 4: All students must show knowledge of current and relevant areas of research and must demonstrate a commitment to the process of life-long learning.
 The Department offers a "Research Seminars Series" to broaden the student exposure about current topics of relevance for the profession.
 This seminar series is conducted each semester.
-In addition, though the Chair of the Thesis Committee must be a graduate faculty in CHE at TTU, many graduate students have other thesis committee members who are from outside the department and in many cases outside of the College of Engineering.
-"Certificates of Approval" which are required to be signed by the thesis committee and included in the record for each student's thesis reflect this composition.
+In addition, though the Chair of the student's thesis (or non-thesis) committee must be a graduate faculty in CHE at TTU, many graduate students have other committee members who are from outside the department and in many cases outside of the College of Engineering.
+"Certificates of Approval" which are required to be signed by the student's committee and included in the record for each student's thesis reflect this composition.
+Further, for students pursuing the non-thesis option, a binder containing content (both their original work and resources leveraged) must be submitted by the student for review and approval.

-Student Learning Outcome 5 - All MS students are challenged to have submitted, at the time of thesis defense, at least one article based on his/her thesis project to a peer-reviewed journal.
+- SLO 5: All MS students are challenged to have submitted, at the time of thesis defense, at least one article based on his/her thesis project to a peer-reviewed journal.
 Graduate students also often author or co-author abstracts and conference proceedings.
-Further, MS students are required to submit an approved thesis (or dissertation for doctoral students) that is approved by their thesis/dissertation advisory committees and the College of Graduate Studies.

-Student Learning Outcome 6 - All students are expected to present in international/national scientific meetings, and each advisor is to act as a mentor in this effort.
+Further, MS students are required to submit an approved thesis that is approved by their thesis advisory committees and the College of Graduate Studies. - SLO 6: All students are expected to present in international/national scientific meetings, and each advisor is to act as a mentor in this effort.
 As part of research group meetings, students often present findings from their research and/or from journal articles in the field.